top of page

 HOW WE MANAGE DONATIONS AT FUNERALS

-It makes it far easier to add Gift Aid to the amount raised for charities, increasing donations by 25%.
+Online giving also makes it easy to add Gift Aid, increasing donations to charities by 25%.

 Home: Text